-- 3/10/2022: CHF disbursed \$401,000 to COVA for distribution as direct cash disbursements to the 10 victims' families and 28 named in the criminal case.
-The amounts individuals received were different for the two groups, however equally within their group. \$100,000 disbursed to COVA to address any Immediate needs of those directly impacted, including family and survivors. - 6/14/2022: \$313,973 of the \$959,100 pledged to the BSRC was disbursed.
-This disbursement covered five mental health staff positions from July December 2021 and provided ongoing support for holistic therapeutic programs not covered by federal grants (e.g., massage, acupuncture, stretching) from July 2021 June 30, 2022.
+• 12/20/2022: \$50,273.750f the \$959,100 pledged to the BSRC was disbursed.
+This disbursement covered provided ongoing support for holistic therapeutic programs not covered by federal grants (e.g., massage, acupuncture, stretching) from July 1, 2022 - December 31, 2022.
 It is anticipated that use of the BSRC will increase as the criminal proceedings continue and once trial proceedings begin, however, if any funds pledged are not utilized by the end of the grant period (June 2024), CHF will redistribute the remaining funds to support the individuals directly impacted by the shooting in other ways.